maoyuans/chronicles-of-terre/subclasses/Cleric-Chaos.md

 ## Gift of Misfortune

-Starting at 6th level, whenever you have disadvantage on a spell attack roll, your damage is maximized for the associated spell.
+Starting at 6th level, whenever you have disadvantage on an attack roll, your damage is rolled with advantage for the associated attack.

 ## Potent Spellcasting

 Starting at 8th level, you add your Wisdom modifier to the damage you deal with any cleric cantrip.

+## Chaos Ultimatum

+Starting at 17th level, your presence alone can alter the fate of others, adding uncertainty to what would seem like destined success.
+Whenever a creature within 60 ft of you makes an attack roll, ability check, or saving throw, you may as a reaction impose absolute disadvantage on the roll.